 The Parable of the Sower

-Title: The Parable of the Sower (Pastor Daniel Aleman)
+Title: The Parable of the Sower: A Call to Action (Pastor Daniel Aleman)

-As I reflect on the sermon from this last weekend, it was about how GOD spoke to his twelve disciples through these parables and how he continues to speak to us today in the same way.
-These stories are not just simple illustrations; they are layered with deeper meaning.
-Even if we have heard them before or if this is the first time you are hearing them, each time they take root more deeply in our hearts.
+As I reflect on the sermon from this past weekend, I think about how God spoke to His twelve disciples through parables.
+He continues to speak to us today in the same way.
+These stories are not mere illustrations; they are layered with deeper meaning.
+Each time we hear them, they take root more deeply in our hearts.

 My pastor posed two powerful questions: